SanchoBlaze/blazeislebot/README.md

 - **📺 Streams Channel**: The channel where Twitch stream notifications will be posted
 - **🛡️ Mod Role**: The role that has permission to use moderation commands
 - **👋 Welcome Channel**: The channel where welcome messages are sent

+### Smart Configuration Validation
+The bot features an **intelligent configuration system** that ensures stability and user experience:

+#### Automatic Validation
+- **Real-time checks**: All features validate their configuration before executing
+- **Graceful fallbacks**: Missing configuration won't crash the bot or spam errors
+- **Feature-specific validation**: Each feature only requires its relevant settings

+#### Owner Notifications
+- **Welcome DM**: New server owners receive comprehensive setup instructions
+- **Missing config alerts**: Owners are notified when users try to use unconfigured features
+- **Anti-spam protection**: Each notification is sent only once per feature
+- **Clear guidance**: Rich embeds explain exactly what's missing and how to fix it

+#### User Experience
+- **Helpful error messages**: Users get clear feedback when features aren't configured
+- **No crashes**: Bot continues working even with partial configuration
+- **Professional presentation**: All notifications are well-formatted and informative

 ## Advanced Features